 Dear Friends of Gateway:

-Here is this week's issue of Breaking News -- the e-newsletter of the Gateway Regional School District-- for the 2018-19 school year .
+Here is the latest issue of Breaking News -- the e-newsletter of the Gateway Regional School District-- for the 2018-19 school year .
 We are always looking for feedback and ideas to improve the newsletter, so please feel free to contact us!